trckr/trckr-documentation/index.md

 This is the documentation of the trckr application.
 We develop the application for the PSIT4 module of the Zurich University of Applied Sciences (ZHAW).

-The documentation is devided into multiple chapters:
+The documentation is divided into multiple chapters:

 * [Context](./doc/context.md)
 * [Objectives And Functional Overview](./doc/objectives.md)